TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Incoming parts of paths are red, Outgoing parts are blue.
 Object parts in case of smooth paths are green and in case of raw paths are green if residue is precisely in the object area or yellow if is leaved object area but it is not in the Outgoing part yet.

-Arrows are colored in accordance to paths colors.
+Arrows are colored in accordance to the colors of paths.